 - High-Class Call Girl: Staffed by these.

 - The Oldest Profession: The workers at the Velvet Room are prostitutes in addition to fitness trainers.

-- Unproblematic Prostitution: Invoked in-text.
+- Unproblematic Prostitution: Discussed in-text.
 When Dresden asks Murphy why nobody's shut the Velvet Room down, Murphy says that the prostitutes at the Velvet Room are all there by choice (no sex slaves), are not subjected to violence, are paid reasonable wages and benefits, and in general are treated well and can leave whenever they choose.
 As a result, the police won't use their limited resources to shut down the Velvet Room when there are prostitutes in genuinely abusive or dangerous situations those resources could be used to help instead.

 Helen Beckitt, aka Ms. Demeter

 First appeared in Storm Front as a distraught woman who lost her only daughter to mob violence.
 Broken from that act of violence, she wanted revenge and went up against Harry Dresden when she and her husband helped Victor Sells used magic to kill.
 After getting out of prison for drug dealing, Marcone offered her a job in compensation for her pain.
 She is now Marcone's girlfriend as well as the madame of the reborn Velvet Room, a high-end brothel in the guise of an expensive health club called Executive Priority Health.

 - Beneath Suspicion: Harry believes Marcone won't discover she is part of the leak which led the Denarians to his safe house, partially because Torelli is a much more overt option and tries a coup when Marcone is not around.